 , ext.
 19532 (North America) or +1 317.806.6080+1 317.806.6080

 Genetic Quality Control

 Genetic monitoring is an essential part of inbred colony quality control.
-Several methods of genetic monitoring are available, including biochemical markers, phenotypic analysis, and more recently microsatellite DNA and single nucleotide polymorphism (SNP) analysis.
+Several methods of genetic monitoring are available, including biochemical markers, phenotypic analysis, and, more recently, microsatellite DNA and single nucleotide polymorphism (SNP) analysis.
 While each method has its advantages, Harlan Laboratories uses SNP analysis because of the combination of speed, efficiency and sensitivity at detecting genetic contamination of inbred lines.

 Prevention of Genetic Contamination

-Harlan Laboratories’ global routine genetic monitoring program consists of collecting tissue samples quarterly from all new pedigreed Foundation Colony breeding cages in non-isolator bred colonies.
-Tests are conducted on all pedigreed Foundation Colony breeding cages in newly populated isolator bred colonies, and then five (5) new foundation colony breeder cages annually thereafter.
+Harlan Laboratories’ global routine genetic monitoring program consists of collecting tissue samples quarterly from all new pedigreed Foundation Colony breeding cages in non-isolator-bred colonies.
+Tests are conducted on all pedigreed Foundation Colony breeding cages in newly-populated isolator-bred colonies, and then five (5) new foundation colony breeder cages annually thereafter.

-Tissue samples are sent to the Harlan laboratory located at the Bionomics Research and Technology Center (BRTC) in Piscataway, NJ.
+Tissue samples are sent to the Harlan laboratory located at the Bionomics Research and Technology Center (BRTC) in Piscataway, New Jersey.
 The Harlan laboratory employs a customized panel of single nucleotide polymorphisms (SNPs) to evaluate strain differences in both rats and mice.
 Our routine rat and mouse SNP panels consist of 48 markers.
 Analysis is performed by utilizing allelic discrimination technology in a fully automated fashion.
 Our laboratory includes high throughput liquid handling robots that can process up to 500,000 SNPs daily.